anchore/syft/DEVELOPING.md

 └── syft/                   // the "core" syft library
-    ├── format/             // contains code to encode or decode to and from SBOM formats ├── pkg/                // contains code to catalog packages from a source ├── sbom/               // contains the definition of an SB OM └── source/             // contains code to create a source object for some input type (e.g. container image, directory, etc)
+    ├── format/             // contains code to encode or decode to and from SBOM formats ├── pkg/                // contains code to catalog packages from a source ├── sbom/               // contains the definition of an SBOM └── source/             // contains code to create a source object for some input type (e.g. container image, directory, etc)
 ```

 Syft's core library is implemented in the `syft` package and subpackages, where the major packages are: